 - Your business meets the federal incorporation criteria, if applicable

 The Start Smart Series provides a step-by-step guide to starting your business right.
-Take Small Business BC’s Start Smart Series on Wednesday, November 16, 2016 for two seminars where five industry experts will provide their knowledge and tips to help you start your business smart.
+Take Small Business BC’s Start Smart Series for two seminars where five industry experts will provide their knowledge and tips to help you start your business smart.

 Are you taking advantage of Small Business BC’s wide selection of seminars for entrepreneurs and small to medium-sized business owners?
 Space is limited, so don’t miss your chance to register today.